 Across the UK, rates of anxiety are on the up and it can leave those who suffer from the condition feeling isolated and alone.
 Anxiety causes many people to feel confused about what is happening, and interferes with how they think and feel, often worrying that something awful is about to happen.
-At Newcastle Psychologist & Counselling, our counsellors and psychologists believe that the more you understand your anxiety; the better equipped you can become to learn the best coping strategies to manage it.
+At Newcastle Psychologist & Counselling, our Specialist Anxiety Counsellors and Psychologists believe that the more you understand your anxiety; the better equipped you can become to learn the best coping strategies to manage it.

 Often these symptoms occur as a result of catastrophic thoughts (“something bad is going to happen!”) or being in situations similar to previous traumatic experiences.
 Once the cycle of catastophic thoughts, anxiety and physical symptoms begin, this can maintain our anxiety leading to an escalation and panic.